Educator Effectiveness

 • Informal Approval Granted: Program meets all expectations and is approved to operate.

 • Informal Approval Pending: Program meets most expectations but must address key findings to fully meet expectations and be approved.
-The sponsoring organization will have one opportunity to make targeted revisions and resubmit its application(s) within the 2025 Informal Review cycle.
+The sponsoring organization will have one opportunity to make targeted revisions and resubmit its application(s) within the current Informal Review cycle.
 The sponsoring organization will have at least one month to make changes and may request additional time if needed.
 Upon resubmission, DESE will review the application and may approve the program or request additional revisions to address the findings.

 • Informal Approval Not Granted: Program does not meet expectations and is not approved to operate.
 If desired, the sponsoring organization may resubmit the program with substantial revisions during the next Informal Review cycle.